corriedotdev/corrie.dev/_posts/2025-10-10-discovering-vertex-animation-texture-accident.md

 ---
 layout: post
-title: 3D Animation - Point-Cloud Playback & Vertex Animation
+title: Point-Cloud Animation & Vertex Animation
-excerpt: "A 2021 prototype that encoded Kinect point clouds into EXR frames — unknowingly reflecting more data-oriented vertex animation and DOTS pipelines now seen." add in compute shader
+excerpt: "A 2021 prototype that encoded Kinect point clouds into EXR frames — unknowingly reflecting more data-oriented vertex animation and DOTS pipelines now seen." # add in compute shader
 categories: [Tech💡]
 comments: true
 image:
   feature: feature/11.jpg
 ---

+# Pre-note
+It is aparetnly clear that guassian splats allow for video to be used for training data to generate spatial 3D playback now as of 2026.
+The below write up is merely a fun learning process I encountered whilst using Lidar.
+Lidar has its benefits in industry, multimodal sensor fusions for more accurate depth estimation but there is more.
+I ran through a tutorial recently showcasing how to process humanoid animations into VAT for use with Unity.
+For future reference, it would be interesting to consider recording real world actors with a 4K camera, pre-process frames and create true 3D guassian splat character animation for playback in engine, allowing for a hyper realisitc representation of game characters.
+Photogrammetry is critical in AAA development, but natural movement sells it.

 # Coincidence with Point-Cloud Playback and Vertex Animation